-Trustgrid allows software providers to eliminate costly VPN and MPLS connectivity, enable remote monitoring, and automate management functions to deliver both hard and soft cost savings that are realized immediately.
+Eliminate costly VPN and MPLS connectivity, enable remote monitoring, and automate management functions to deliver both hard and soft cost savings that are realized immediately.

 Invest in Cloud-Ready WAN

 Trustgrid's software-defined architecture is designed for today and tomorrow's hybrid cloud environments.
 This means your network is accessible, continuously improving and easily deployed in any environment.